peachcloud/peach-img-builder/README.md

 Note that the alloted disc image size in the original image was 1500M.
-This is not large enough to allow for the whole peach installation, so this image is currently at 3000M (but could be somewhat reduced).
+This is not large enough to allow for the whole peach installation, so this image is currently at 2000M.

 On first boot, the image resizes to take up the whole size of the SD card it is installed on.